Generic Name: Clindamycin Oral Solution (klin da MYE sin)

 - Shake well before use.

 - Measure liquid doses carefully.
-Use the measuring device that comes with this medicine.
-If there is none, ask the pharmacist for a device to measure Cleocin Pediatric.
+Use the measuring device that comes with Cleocin Pediatric (clindamycin oral solution).
+If there is none, ask the pharmacist for a device to measure Cleocin Pediatric (clindamycin oral solution).

 What do I do if I miss a dose?